 Bonny Roberton ahead, but with big black clouds lurking above – we arrived home just seconds before a short-lived blizzard began.
 We got back in just 2.5 hours – less than half what it had taken on the way out.

 It was a cracking trip, and a perfect distance to test out our new gear.
-It was Insidiously uphill and into a headwind on the way out, but we reaped the benefits with an easy ride home the next day.
+It was insidiously uphill and into a headwind on the way out, but we reaped the benefits with an easy ride home the next day.
 The boy started out tired and grumpy and came home grinning and saying how much he had enjoyed it.
-Result.
+An excellent result.

-If anyone is thinking of giving this route a bash, then those of a campervan persuasion can find free designated campervan parking (yes, overnight!) in Hawick by the river.
-The town has lots of supermarkets for stocking up on supplies and also a Wetherspoon for cyclist-sized meals on the return.
+If anyone is thinking of giving this route a bash, then those of a campervan persuasion can find free overnight designated campervan parking (with water and Elsan point) in Hawick by the river.
+The town has lots of supermarkets for stocking up on supplies and also a Wetherspoon for cheap, cyclist-sized meals upon the return.